UniversalDependencies/docs/contributing_language_specific.md

 See also <a href="contributing.html">How to contribute</a>, especially the section <a href="contributing.html#style-guidelines">Style guidelines</a>.

 The language-specific documentation is organized by sections.
-Swedish may serve as an example conforming to these guidelines.
+<a href="http://universaldependencies.github.io/docs/#language-sv">Swedish</a> may serve as an example conforming to these guidelines.

 ## overview/introduction.html